carocamargo/FloodSBJ/README.md

 -  ```save_era5``` requires that wind stress data was pre-downloaded from https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download
 -  ```get_save_data``` will use the tide gauge and era5 data, as well as the SBJ time series, which should already have been downloaded from https://zenodo.org/records/10814048
 -  Most scripts will call functions from ```utils_work.py```

+No significant changes are expected to happen from the date the repository was published, however small editions to improve the coding might still happen.